FLORA OF NEPAL

 Flora of Nepal Editorial Centre (Nepal chapter) is established at Department of Plant Resources, Thapathali, Kathmandu in August 2019.

-An Official website of Flora of Nepal (Nepal Chapter) is scheduled to be announced during the 8th International Editorial meeting of Flora of Nepal.
+An Official website of Flora of Nepal (Nepal Chapter) is announced during the 8th International Editorial meeting of Flora of Nepal.

 The Flora of Nepal 8th International Editorial Meeting was held on September 23-24, 2019 at NAST, Khumaltar, Lalitpur, Nepal.